ddauni/Danifetch/README.md

+the fork was made to fix the script from the commit cc330f8 from the official repo

 **Very poorly made bash script thingy that works like a silly fetch like neofetch, fastfetch, etc**

 **Feel free to use this if you find it silly!!**